Master of Science in Geosciences (Geology)

 Letters of Recommendation

 Applicants are required to submit at least two letters of recommendation.
 Ideally, one letter should come from a former academic instructor or advisor, and the other from a professional contact familiar with the applicant’s skills, work ethic, or research potential.
-These letters should affirm the applicant’s capability to succeed in a graduate-level science program.
+These letters should attest to the applicant’s ability to succeed in a graduate-level science program.

 Additional University Requirements